huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### Controlling Image Quality

-Here is how to run an example of improving image quality.
-For more details, please see [Image Quality](https://huggingface.co/docs/diffusers/main/en/using-diffusers/image_quality) section in the Hugging Face documentation.
+Here is an example of how to improve image quality.
+For more details, please refer to the [Image Quality](https://huggingface.co/docs/diffusers/main/en/using-diffusers/image_quality) section in the Hugging Face documentation.